Kramer Robertson: St. Louis Cardinals

 The St. Louis Cardinals selected Robertson in the fourth round of the 2017 MLB draft.
 He signed with the Cardinals, and made his professional debut for the Peoria Chiefs.
 He spent the whole season with Peoria, batting .270 with three home runs, 13 RBIs, and ten stolen bases in 54 games.
 Robertson spent 2018 with the Palm Beach Cardinals where he compiled a .252 batting average with two home runs, 37 RBIs, and 15 stolen bases in 121 games.

 Robertson began the 2019 season with the Springfield Cardinals, and also spent time with the Memphis Redbirds.
 Over 123 games between the two clubs, he slashed .231/.360/.365 with 11 home runs, 51 RBI, and 14 stolen bases.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs following the season.
 Robertson did not play in a minor league game in 2020 due to the cancellation of the season as a result of the COVID-19 pandemic.
 Robertson played for Memphis in 2021 and began the season with Memphis in 2022.

 On May 10, 2022, the Cardinals promoted Robertson to the major leagues.
 He made his MLB debut that night as a pinch runner.
-He was designated for assignment on June 3.
+In his second and final game in the majors that year he hit an RBI groundout.
+He was designated for assignment on June 3, following the promotion of Zack Thompson.